timbeyers/sip2pstn-simpledial/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/timbeyers/sip2pstn-simpledial.git)

 ## What phones can I use?
-You can use any SIP enabled phone.
+You can use any IP phone that supports SIP.
 This includes both hard IP phones from brands like Polycom, Cisco, Obihai, Grandstream, as well as soft phones on laptops and smartphones like Bria or Zoiper.

 ## Why connect your phone to Twilio?
 1) No contracts or monthly charges.
 You just pay low charges for calls you make or receive.
+2) No cost to register your IP phone with Twilio so you can receive calls.
-2) You can instantly provision a local telephone number in 50 countries to give you local presence and routes those calls to your phone of preference.
+3) You can instantly provision a local telephone number in 50 countries to give you local presence
+4) Build custom call handling logic so you can be reached on the right device at the right time in the right place

 ## Features
 Twilio requires that phone numbers be in E.164 format.
-To relax this restriction, this app allows the following more intuitive and convenient formats.
+To relax this restriction, this app allows the following more commonly known formats.
-The following formats for phone-number are supported:
+Each of the following formats are supported.
+It is assumed the calls originate from US.
 1) E.164 format - i.e. +14157664555
 2) US domestic formats - i.e. 14157664555,4157664555
 3) Any time 011 exit code from US - i.e. 0114415627220000
-4) SIP URI - i.e. username@somedomain.com
+4) SIP URI - i.e. sip:username@somedomain.com

 The previously mentioned formats can be used when you enter a phone number in your SIP endpoint (i.e. Bria or Zoiper iPhone app).